twinstar6980/Twinning.Documentation/english/installation.md

 	> If you don't need the `Assistant` module, you can skip this step.

-	Open the newly installed `Assistant` application, click the gear icon to the right of each module list item on the homepage to open the module settings dialog box and edit the following settings:
+	Open the `Assistant` application, click the gear icon to the right of each module list item on the page to open the module settings dialog box and edit the following settings:

 	* `Storage Permission` Click and grant storage read and write permissions to the app.